ASTC25 Astrophysics of Planetary Systems (2025, in-person)

 Set A3.
 Due Thu 13 March.
 Problem formulation: In this PDF.
 Solutions of A3: this PDF

 Plagiarism and cheating do happen, sometimes by ignorance.
-When we notice strange non-sequiturs in your written problem solution, or close similarity of your solution to your fellow student's or some web page (wiki, google, chatGPT, etc.), it will be up to you to orally convince us that *you* originally wrote and understand what you submitted.
-(Plagiarism is to misrepresent as your work something that isn't.)
-Failing that, the usual, sometimes harsh, procedures and/or penalties UofT mandates will have to be applied.
+When we notice strange non-sequiturs in your written problem solution, or close similarity of your solution to your fellow student's, or to some web page (wiki, google, "AI" such as chatGPT), it will be up to you to orally convince us that *you* originally wrote and understand what you have submitted.
+(Plagiarism is to misrepresent as your work something that isn't your own work).
+Failing that, harsh procedures and/or penalties that UofT mandates will apply.
 Read more in offical docs.
+If we find someone cheating with a button camera, transmitting phone in the bag/pocket & earphone during an exam (detectors start from $25 on Amazon), they will not finish & formal incident report will be filed.
+Not worth it in this or any other course!

 Lectures (pdf + animations)

-The lecture numbers mostly correspond to the lecture number in syllabus.
+Lecture numbers correspond to the lecture number in syllabus.

 L01_02-ASTC25-2025.pdf , L03_04-ASTC25-2025.pdf , L05_06-ASTC25-2025.pdf ,